Las Vegas Motor Speedway

 Crew Chief: Rudy Fugle

-LOOKING FOR LUCK: When the No. 24 Liberty University Chevy Camaro ZL1 1LE unloads for Sunday’s race at Las Vegas Motor Speedway, it will mark Byron’s seventh Cup Series start at the 1.5-mile track.
-In his six previous starts, Byron has a track-best finish of seventh (September 2019).
-However, the driver’s stats at Las Vegas don’t accurately represent the strength the No. 24 team has displayed there.
-Last February, Byron ran solidly inside the top five before a flat tire late in the race resulted in a 22nd-place finish.
-In September, he rallied through the field to find himself within the top-10 running order, but an incident with six laps to go relegated him to a 25th-place result.
+LOOKING FOR LUCK: When the No. 24 Axalta Chevrolet ZL1 1LE unloads for Sunday’s race at Las Vegas Motor Speedway, it will mark Byron’s eighth Cup Series start at the 1.5-mile venue.
+Out of those seven previous starts, Byron has a track-best finish of seventh (September 2019).
+However, Byron’s stats at Las Vegas don’t accurately represent the strength the No. 24 team has displayed there.
+Last February, he ran solidly inside the top five before a flat tire late in the race resulted in a 22nd-place finish.
+In September 2020, Byron pushed through the field to find himself within the top-10 running order, but an on-track incident with six laps to go left him in 25th.
+Byron rebounded in the spring of this year, starting second and racing to an eighth-place result.

-VIVA LAS RUDY: Hot off his first win in the NASCAR Cup Series, Fugle is confident heading to a track where he has had success in the NASCAR Camping World Truck Series.
-Calling the shots for 10 truck races, Fugle has one win (March 1, 2019) with driver Kyle Busch, four top-five finishes, six top-10s, three pole awards and 238 laps led at Las Vegas.
-In 2016, Byron and Fugle qualified 10th and raced to a fifth-place finish at the 1.5-mile venue.
+VIVA LAS RUDY: Returning to Las Vegas Motor Speedway for the second time with the Cup Series, crew chief Rudy Fugle is confident heading to a venue where he has had success at before.
+In his first Cup Series showing earlier this season, the No. 24 scored an eighth-place result at the 1.5-mile track.
+Aside from that one start, the Livonia, New York, native has called the shots for 10 NASCAR Camping World Truck Series races at Las Vegas.
+He earned one win (March 2019) with Busch, four top-five finishes, six top-10s, three pole awards and 238 laps led.
+With Byron in the Truck Series in 2016, the duo qualified 10th and raced to a fifth-place finish at the 1.5-mile venue.

 Hometown: Tucson, Arizona